astronomer/deploy-action/README.md

         dag-deploy-enabled: true
         parse: true
 ```

+Use the following topics to further configure the action based on your needs.

 ### Change the DAG folder

 In the following example, the folder `/example-dags/dags` is specified as the DAG folder.